SeidSmatti/redditUntranslate/README.md

 ## Usage

-Once installed, the Reddit Untranslate extension works automatically.
-Simply navigate to any Reddit URL, and the extension will remove any language parameters, redirecting you to the original version of the site.
+Once installed, redditUntranslate works automatically.
+Simply browse to any Reddit URL, the extension will remove any language parameters, directing you to the original version of the site.

 ## Permissions